Tag Archives: determination

 For Crying Out Loud!

 So what do you do?
 Do you throw in the towel and just give up?
 No, for crying out loud!
 Perseverance is a virtue.
 Where’s your stick-to-it-iveness?
 You have it.
 Haven’t you burned the midnight hour long enough to come this far?
 Okay, so maybe they didn’t get it.
 Time to regroup; dig a little deeper.
-Re-examine your goal and ask yourself what is it that you feel?
+Re-examine your goal and ask yourself what it is that you feel.
 What is the message you’re trying to convey?

 I am reminded of the lyrics to a song: Don’t cry out loud, just keep it inside, and learn how to hide your feelings… http://youtu.be/OWiXyAAw1Ek?t=2m49s If only it were that easy …!

 I know this is not always the case.
-At times it does well to cry and let out emotions.
-Yes, I too, have meltdowns on occasion.
+At times, it does well to cry and release emotions.
+Yes, I, too, have meltdowns on occasion.
 But if you can stick to your goal, doing all you know to do with a determination second to none, when opposition comes (and they usually will), you won’t easily break.
 Time to reflect is all.
 Plant where you’re rooted.
 Bend like a palm tree, change directions if you must.
 If you feel you are to do a thing, whether people get you or not, stay the course.
 Don’t let others defeat you with their words or the looks on their faces!
 What am I saying?
 Face your giant!
 (But don’t forget your slingshot.)

 Incidentally, if you’re at a distance, I can’t really see your expressions without my glasses on anyway!